Street View panorama IDs

 Official pano IDs

-Pano IDs created for Google's own Street View images are 22 characters long and end with a g, w, A, or Q.
+Pano IDs created for Google's own Street View images are 22 characters long and end with a g

 Checking if pano IDs are 22 characters long gives you a good guess for whether an image is official Google imagery or not, though the Maps API uses a different check.